Mohmmde1/objs-counter/README.md

 # Run the application
 python manage.py runserver

-# Configure environment variables: Create a `.env` file and add your roboflow API keys.
+# Configure environment variables: Make sure to create a `.env` file and add your roboflow API keys.